 Euro Chlor provides a focal point for the chlor-alkali industry's drive to achieve a sustainable future through economically and environmentally-sound manufacture and use of its products.
 Based in Brussels, at the heart of the European Union, this business association works with national, European and international authorities to ensure that legislation affecting the industry is workable, efficient and effective.
-Chlorine and its co-products caustic soda (sodium hydroxide)/ caustic potash (potassium hydroxide) are two key chemical building blocks that underpin 55% of European chemical industry turnover.
+Chlorine and its co-product caustic soda (sodium hydroxide) are two key chemical building blocks that underpin 55% of European chemical industry turnover.

-Euro Chlor Rue Belliard 40 (box 15) B-1040 Brussels eurochlor@cefic.be
+Euro Chlor Communications Rue Belliard 40 (box 15) B-1040 Brussels Tel. +32.2.436.95.08. eurochlor@cefic.be Find out more about chlor-alkali at www.eurochlor.org

-@eurochlor

-Find out more about chlor-alkali at www.eurochlor.org